 The Main Gameplay

-All these talks about characters and popularity, but what about the Fate Grand Order gameplay?
-FGO’s combat combines turn-based strategy and a light card system.
+All these talk about characters and popularity, but what about the Fate Grand Order gameplay?
+FGO’s combat combines a turn-based strategy and a light card system.
 This is how the game goes:

 Some Servants blend well together, so you better pick your cards right.
 Its gameplay is a hit or miss in the community; others feel like it is too slow and boring while some enjoy it a lot.
 As for me, I do enjoy it.
 It’s one of the most active gameplays I’ve experienced in a gacha game since Honkai Impact 3.
 As for upgrading, we can talk about that some other time.